duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_camera_data.md

 ## Check the camera hardware

-It might be useful to do a quick camera hardware check.

-See: The procedure is documented in [](#howto-mount-camera).
+It might be useful to do a quick camera hardware check as documented in [](#howto-mount-camera).

 ## Viewing a Single Image
 These commands assume that you have completed the steps in [](#docker-setup), and in particular that you set `DOCKER_HOST` correctly and can use `docker ps` successfully.